starksm64/DevNation2014OS/README.md

 * The NSPURL provides the base URL for the NSP REST interface
 * The NSPUsername is the username used to login to the NSP server.
 You will be given one for your group.
 * The NSPPassword is the password used to login to the NSP server.
 You will be given one for your group.
-* The wildfly.host is the public NIC IP address your Wildfly server is bound to.

 ## Building the Project
 Commit the changes and then push the project to build it on the OpenShift server.
 The first time you do this it will take a while as all of the maven dependencies need to be pulled in.